WebAssembly/design/AstSemantics.md

 the alignment operand of the heap access, the heap access must still work correctly (as if the alignment operand was 1).
 However, on some platforms, such misaligned accesses may incur a *massive* performance penalty (due to trap handling).
-Thus, a WebAssembly code generator should *always* provide accurate alignment.
+Thus, it is highly recommend that every WebAssembly producer provide accurate alignment.
 Note: on platforms without unaligned accesses, smaller-than-natural alignment may result in slower code generation (due to the whole access being broken into smaller aligned accesses).